0xLeif/AppState/README.md

 ## Getting Started

-To add `AppState` to your Swift project, use the Swift Package Manager.
-This involves adding a package dependency to your `Package.swift` file.
+To integrate AppState into your Swift project, you'll need to use the Swift Package Manager (SPM).
+SPM makes it easy to manage Swift package dependencies.
+Here's what you need to do:

+1. Add a package dependency to your `Package.swift` file:

 ```swift
 dependencies: [